-Students with unique and unusual circumstances may request to substitute one equivalent course for required FHS courses and for the Equity & Diversity and Professional Depth requirements.
-Please meet with a College of Education academic advisor to determine if a course that you have taken, or wish to take in the future, will substitute for one of the current FHS degree course requirements.
+Students may request to transfer or substitute five equivalent courses for required FHS courses and for the Equity & Diversity and Professional Depth requirements.
+Under unique and unusual circumstances, we may consider allowing additional core courses to be substituted if they closely match one of our FHS courses' objectives.
+Please meet with a College of Education academic advisor as the first step to determine if a course that you have taken, or wish to take in the future, will substitute for one of the current FHS degree course requirements.